Updated: Aug 26

 minimum employment conditions

-not being harassed or discriminated.
+not being harassed or discriminated against.

 In Victoria, The Occupational Health and Safety Act, 2004 entitles all employees to three fundamental rights: